The Red Shoes

-We have completed 18 shows so far – all with a completely different atmosphere!
-It has been enjoyed by children, young people, middle ages and elders alike!
+Across 18 shows – all with a completely different atmosphere – the production was enjoyed by children, young people, middle ages and elders alike!
 Heartbeat is a poignant piece, taking the audience on a journey around the lockdown experience and providing a space for them to participate, sharing their voices and thoughts.
 The show is a great example of what we call Social and Community Theatre, where site specific relates an intensity of really being in your own yard.
 This is Theatre being brought directly to local people – literally right on their Doorstep!

 View photos of performances here